 - Civil and Environmental Engineering Design

-- The College of Engineering and Computer Science has 20 co-curricular organizations as well as student organizations like the American Water Works Association, Engineers without Borders, and WiSE – Women in Science and Engineering.
+- The College of Engineering and Computer Science has 20 co-curricular organizations as well as student organizations like the American Water Works Association, American Society of Civil Engineers, Engineers without Borders, National Society of Black Engineers, Society of Hispanic Professional Engineers, Society of Women Engineers, and WiSE – Women in Science and Engineering.

 - Syracuse University’s B.S. in Environmental Engineering is accredited by the Engineering Accreditation Commission of ABET.

-- The five-year H. John Riley Dual Engineering/MBP Program allows you to earn a bachelor’s degree in Environmental Engineering and an MBA from Syracuse University’s Whitman School of Management.
+- The five-year H. John Riley Dual Engineering/MBA Program allows you to earn a bachelor’s degree in Environmental Engineering and an MBA from Syracuse University’s Whitman School of Management.

-Broaden your perspective and enhance your resume with an international experience through SU Abroad, with more than 100 programs in 60 countries.
-ECS students can choose yearlong study in London, a semester in Dublin, Florence, Hong Kong, Istanbul, Madrid, Santiago, or Sydney, and summer opportunities in Italy and Strasbourg.
+Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad , with more than 100 programs in 60 countries.

 Life After Syracuse University